 James and Joann Forster (plaintiffs) purchased lakefront property in Missouri from Patrick and Janet Boss (defendants).
 The Bosses represented that the Forsters could obtain a permit for a boat dock on the property.
-However, the Bosses already had a boat dock permit, which made it impossible for the Forsters to obtain one.
+However, the Bosses already had a boat-dock permit, which made it impossible for the Forsters to obtain one.
 Additionally, the Bosses promised to remove a swim dock from the front of the property but failed to do so.
 The Forsters sued the Bosses for fraud and breach of contract.
-Union Electric Company (Union) (defendant) was also made a defendant to the action.
-Union is the entity that grants permits for boat docks.
-Union entered into a stipulation that it would grant a permit to the Bosses if it was determined that the Bosses were entitled to a permit under the land purchase agreement.
+Union Electric Company (Union) (defendant), the entity that granted permits for boat docks, was also made a defendant to the action.
+Union entered into a stipulation that it would grant a permit to the Forsters if it was determined that the Forsters were entitled to a permit under the land purchase agreement.
 After trial, the jury found for the Forsters and awarded compensatory damages, punitive damages, and an injunction.
-On the claim regarding the boat dock permit, the jury awarded $12,250 in compensatory damages and $10,000 in punitive damages to the Bosses.
-The Bosses also obtained the permit for the boat dock.
-On the swim dock issue, the jury awarded $2,500 in compensatory damages.
-The Bosses also obtained a permanent injunction requiring the Forsters to remove the swim dock.
-The Forsters appealed to the United States Court of Appeals for the Eighth Circuit.
+On the claim regarding the boat-dock permit, the jury awarded $12,250 in compensatory damages and $10,000 in punitive damages to the Forsters.
+The Forsters also obtained the permit for the boat dock.
+On the swim-dock issue, the jury awarded the Forsters $2,500 in compensatory damages.
+The Forsters also obtained a permanent injunction requiring the Bosses to remove the swim dock.
+The Bosses appealed to the United States Court of Appeals for the Eighth Circuit.